-1. Support young people with programmes to improve their mental health and wellbeing Develop access and routes to counselling and mental health supports for P6-S6 pupils 2.
-Ensure effective access to counselling and mental health supports for all young carers, children with disabilities, care experienced children and young people, including those looked after at home and in kinship care Mental Health and Wellbeing Steering Group - Multi-agency Numbers of young people accessing supports.
+Support young people with programmes to improve their mental health and wellbeing Develop access and routes to counselling and mental health supports for P6-S6 pupils Ensure effective access to counselling and mental health supports for all young carers, children with disabilities, care experienced children and young people, including the looked after at home and in kinship care Mental Health and Wellbeing Steering Group - Multi-agency Numbers of young people accessing supports.
 Children, Young People and Families are aware of and use appropriate platforms to access information about relevant local services and activities to support them. % increase in uptake of range of youth Counselling and Family Wellbeing support. % increase of staff trained in Mental First Aid. % increase of Young People becoming Ambassadors.
-Healthy Involved Respected Responsible 3,4,6,18, 24,26,27 Supporting Families: A Whole Family Support Availability and Access 3.
-Develop Mental Health First Aid Ambassador Programme including proactive selection of both young carers and care experienced Ambassadors Expand the Icelandic Prevention Model (known as Planet Youth) across our Secondary Schools Education/ Health Completion of baseline survey Development of action plan with stakeholders Completion of follow up survey Healthy Involved 3,4,6,18, Supporting Families: A Whole Family Support Children and Families at the Centre of Service Design
+Healthy Involved Respected Responsible 3,4,6,18, 24,26,27 Supporting Families: A Whole Family Support Availability and Access Develop Mental Health First Aid Ambassador Programme including proactive selection of both young carers and care experienced Ambassadors Expand the Icelandic Prevention Model (known a Planet Youth) across our Secondary Schools Education/ as Health Completion of baseline survey Development of action plan with stakeholders Completion of follow up survey Healthy Involved 3,4,6,18, Supporting Families: A Whole Family Support Children and Families at the Centre of Service Design

-WDC integrated children's 3c rvices strategic Outcomes 2023-2 1020 Develop new and/support and servi the Community Nand Wellbeing Suservices Frameword programme for Gallocation.
-Embedding of a Wassociate Program Implementation Gwith an associated plan. ces aligned to Mental Health pports and ork and overnment /D DBI nme iroup Multi-agency steering group Multi-agency steering 1.
-2. 3.
-4. Embed action plan based on o a review and analysis of WD Children & Young People's Community Mental Health and Wellbeing Services and Supports.
+WDC Integrated Children's Services Strategic Develop new and/or enhanced support and services aligned to the Community Mental Health and Wellbeing Supports and Services Framework and programme for Government allocation.
+Embedding of a WD DBI Associate Programme Implementation Group with an associated Acttion plan.
+HSCP Multi-agency steering group Multi-agency steering group Health and Education Embed action plan based on o a review and analysis of WD Children &amp; Young People's Community Mental Health and Wellbeing Services and Supports.
 Monitoring and measuring impact of development plan of WD Distress Brief Intervention (DBI) Associate Programme for young people aged 16yrs to 24yrs (26yrs for care experienced young people).
 Number of frontline staff trained in level 1 DBI.
 Implementation progress of phase 2 of programme.
-Healthy Responsible Involved Nurtured 3,4,6,18, 24,26,27 Supporting Families: A Whole Family Support Whole System Approach Implement staff tr component of the CPWD Suicide Prevention Action 2023 - 2026.
-Implement joint s response protocol agency steering Plan group 1.
-Numbers of workforce trained on suicide prevention and self-harm.
+Healthy Responsible Involved Nurtured 3,4,6,18, 24,26,27 Supporting Families: A Whole Family Support Whole System Approach Implement staff training component of the CPWD Suicide Prevention Action Plan 2023 - 2026.
+Implement joint suicide response protocols.
+HSCP Multi agency steering group Numbers of workforce trained on suicide prevention and self-harm.
 Progress through plan.
-Safe Healthy Involved 3,4,6,18, 24,26,27 Supporting Families: A Whole Family Support Workforce & Culture 1.
-Continue to roll of Breastfeeding Frie Scheme, including reach pregnant moutcomes for all continuous people mai success of Gold A 2.
-Deliver Child healt minimum standard including hard to pregnant mothers endly shard to others;health hildren and ntaining ward. shy weight ds, reach 1.
-2. 3. % increase in breastfeeding at 6- 8 weeks in most deprived data zones by 2022.
+Safe Healthy Involved 3,4,6,18, 24,26,27 Supporting Families: A Whole Family Support Workforce & Culture Continue to roll out of Breastfeeding Friendly Scheme, including hard to reach pregnant mothers;health outcomes for all children and young people maintaining success of Gold Award.
+Deliver Child healthy weight minimum standards, including hard to reach pregnant mothers.
+Health % increase in breastfeeding at 6-8 weeks in most deprived data zones by 2022.
 Reach of project % of children in P1 at Healthy weight Healthy Nurtured 3,4,6,18, 26,27 Supporting Families: A Whole Family Support- Children and Families at the Centre of Service Design